bartlab-archive/yii2-minify/README.md

 to the require section of your application's `composer.json` file.

-Usage as component
+Usage
 -----
-Add to app config, in section "components"
+For usage as component - add to app config, in section "components"
 ```php
  'minifyManager' => [
             'class' => 'maybeworks\minify\MinifyManager',